24ericksonb/roblox-discord-bot/README.md

 ## Description

 `roblox-discord-bot` is a project aimed at streamlining the verification processes and other custom functionality in the offical Roblox Discord server.
 The bot is built using Node.js and TypeScript, and utilizes the Discord.js library for interacting with the Discord API.
-Here's a more professional and standardized version of the GitHub markdown documentation for the commands:

 ## Admin Commands